-Management believes they can raise the appropriate funds needed to support their business plan and acquire an operating company with positive cash flow.
-Management intends to seek new capital from owners and related parties to provide needed funds.
+Management has entered into a Joint Venture Agreement that provides working capital and plant expansion, and believes they can raise the appropriate funds needed to support their business plan and acquire an operating company with positive cash flow.
+Management intends to seek new capital from owners and related parties to provide additional funds.